 To learn more about these and other community activities and programs supported and maintained by the San Mateo County Sheriff’s Office, please see below.

-CARON is a community based organization of the San Mateo County Sheriff's Office.
+CARON is a community based, non-profit organization of the San Mateo County Sheriff's Office.
 C.A.R.O.N.’s mission is to promote healthy communities by cultivating the relationship between law enforcement and the community by empowering families with education, knowledge, and resources.

 The programs we offer, include: Home Visits, Drug and Gang Workshops, Police Academies, Community Dialogues, Youth Mentorship, Leadership Academy, Educational Field Trips, Neighborhood Watch Programs, and Parenting Classes.
 Visit C.A.R.O.N. website